quydev-fs/Chicago95Termux/INSTALL.md

 xfconf-query -c xsettings -p /Xft/Monospace -s "More Perfect DOS VGA 10"
 ```
 ### B. the GUI method
-goto Applications > Settings > Appearance and set the theme/icons to Chicago95, font to "More Perfect DOS VGA Regular 10"
+goto Applications > Settings > Appearance and set the theme/icons to Chicago95, font to "More Perfect DOS VGA Regular 10" (both normal and monospace)

 ## OPTIONAL: install Netsurf for mimicking IE experience
 Just do `pkg install netsurf` and you're good to go!